The Case Files of Biblia Bookstore: Characters

+A young man who, due to a certain incident, has developed a condition that prevents him from reading books.
+His tall, sturdy build and intimidating appearance often lead to misunderstandings, but he dislikes conflict.
+He harbors a kind of longing for books.

 Media

 Light novel

 Written by En Mikami and illustrated by Hagu Koshijima, the light novel began publication by ASCII Media Works under their Media Works Bunko imprint on March 25, 2011.
-As of March 2022, ten volumes have been released.
+As of April 2026, twelve volumes have been released.